Schwarza (Leitha): Course

-The Schwarza rises near the mountain Tettenhengst, part of the Gutenstein Alps, flows through the Höllental gorge and the Schwarza valley.
+The Schwarza originates in the Tiefental valley at the confuence of Grüne Schwarza (German: Green Schwarza) and Dürre Schwarza (German: Dry Schwarza) in the Gutenstein Alps.
+The Schwarza then flows through Höllental (German: Hell Valley) gorge and the Schwarza valley.
 Near Haderswörth in the parish of Lanzenkirchen the Schwarza combines with the Pitten and is then called the Leitha.
 It is 48 km long.
 Its basin area is 718 km2.
 The Schwarza is part of the Natura 2000 region known as "North Eastern Border Alps: Hohe Wand – Schneeberg – Rax" (Nordöstliche Randalpen: Hohe Wand - Schneeberg - Rax).

 Character

 The Schwarza is characterized in its upper reaches by undercuts, high cliffs, gravel banks, pools and deep gullies.
-The lower reaches are strictly regulated as far as Schwarzau am Steinfeld.
+The lower reaches below Hirschwang an der Rax are strictly regulated as far as Schwarzau am Steinfeld.
 Only between Schwarzau am Steinfeld and Bad Erlach can the Schwarza spread out into wide meanders again.
 From Loipersbach the Schwarza runs along a sinkage section (Versickerungsstrecke), where the bulk of the water seeps into the gravel surface of the Steinfeld.

 The river bed below the so-called "Dunkelstein Weir" in the municipality of Ternitz usually only carries water at times of snowmelt and during heavy rain.
 The water flows through several works channels through the town of Neunkirchen.
 Here it powers some small hydro plants.

 At the Peisching Weir most of the water from the River Schwarza (maximum 7,000 L/s) is fed into the Kehrbach canal, which, in turn, feeds the Wiener Neustadt Canal.

 During heavy rainfall, snowmelt and storms, the Schwarza quickly swells into a raging torrent.

 Economic and transportation importance

 Initially, the river was economically important for the timber industry.
 From 1803 wood from the forests on both sides of Schwarza was floated down the Schwarza and the Kehrbach to Wiener Neustadt and then loaded onto barges and transported to Vienna on the Wiener Neustadt Canal.

 In earlier times, it was turned into charcoal in large kilns near the Wind Bridge.
 From the beginning to the middle of the 19th century numerous factories, especially paper mills, were established in the region.

 The Schwarza is also used to generate electricity.
 For this purpose several works channels were built along the Schwarza, through which through most of the waters of the Schwarza now flow.

 Of the once important paper mills, today only the company of Mayr-Melnhof Karton (MM Karton) in Hirschwang is still in operation.
 Numerous factory closures affected the working and social life of the region.
 For example, after the closure of the paper mill in Schlöglmühl, a television documentary was produced called Postadresse 2640 Schlöglmühl ("Postal Address 2640 Schlöglmühl") which portrayed the decline of the former paper industry.

-The Höllental Road (B 27) follows the Schwarza valley for the entire length of the river.
+The Höllental Road (B 27) follows the Schwarza valley throughout the upper parts of the river.

 Water from the catchment area of the Schwarza has been used to supply drinking water to Vienna, since the 1st Viennese Spring Water Supply Network (1.
 Wiener Hochquellenwasserleitung) was built in 1869–1873.